About Us

 Temple of the Sun

-The Temple of the Sun is the most important sector within the archaeological site, as it pays tribute to the most significant deity of Inca culture.
-It was built in a circular shape, with windows and niches, and was once decorated with gold and silver.
+The Temple of the Sun, located within the archaeological site, paid tribute to the most important deity of Inca culture and was built in a circular shape, with windows and niches.

-This important space also served as an astronomical observatory, used to determine seasonal changes and the arrival of solstices.
+This significant space also served as an astronomical observatory to determine the change of seasons and the arrival of each solstice.

 Temple of the Three Windows

-The Temple of the Three Windows is probably one of the finest architectural works in the entire citadel.
-This structure features a wall with three trapezoidal windows offering panoramic views of Huayna Picchu and Putucusi mountains.
-It was an important space where religious and ceremonial rituals were held.
+The Temple of the Three Windows is probably one of the finest structures in the entire citadel.
+This construction consists of a wall with three trapezoidal windows that offer panoramic views of Huayna Picchu and Putucusi Mountains.
+It was an important space where religious and worship ceremonies were held.

 Intihuatana

-The Intihuatana, which in Quechua means “where the Sun is tied”, served as an astronomical observation tool and calendar.
-It also played a ceremonial role in religious activities within the city.
+Intihuatana is a Quechua word that in Spanish is interpreted as “where the sun is tied”.
+It served as a tool for astronomical observation and as a calendar.
+It also had ceremonial functions in certain religious activities within the city.

 Machu Picchu images: the Intihuatana, a sacred stone in the Inca citadel.

-Intihuatana, a tool used to calculate seasonal changes in the Inca Empire.
+Intihuatana, a tool used to calculate the change of seasons in the Inca Empire.

-Hiring a travel agency to explore the majestic citadel of Machu Picchu is a smart decision for several reasons.
+Hiring a travel agency to visit the majestic citadel of Machu Picchu is a good decision for several reasons:

-Second, agencies offer packages that include transportation, accommodation, and additional activities, simplifying trip planning and saving time and money.
+• Agencies offer packages that include transportation, accommodation, and additional activities, making trip planning easier and more cost-effective.

-Choosing a travel agency to enjoy your visit to Machu Picchu is the best option — and what better choice than CuscoPeru.com.
+• Choosing a travel agency to enjoy your visit to Machu Picchu is the best alternative, and what better option than CuscoPeru.com.

 Happy passengers